Russell-Waterhouse/blog/content/post/2024_review.md

 AWS CDK is something I've used for about 18 months now, and I find it to be a better experience than tools like terraform.

+## Winning Resources
+1. GitHub Copilot
+2. OpenAI's ChatGPT

+I currently use Copilot to write comments and unit tests.
+I don't let it write code because I've spent too many hours tracking down little bugs it's prone to make that I feel I could have avoided if I'd just written the code myself.

+I use GPT as a sort of "all documentation" search engine, and I use it as a first step of research when I'm trying to figure out how to do something new.
+For example, if I'm newly testing a non-deterministic algorithm, I'll start by asking ChatGPT for common approaches to testing non-deterministic algorithms.

 ## Losing Programming Languages
 For me, the biggest loser of 2024 was Perl.
 I'm new to it, and I don't like the error handling.
 I've moved several Perl scripts to python just for better